Drew-Killeen/Dewey-Hafta-Academy/README.md

 2. Implement administrator ability to send emails from the site
 3. Update user management system so that admins cannot edit sysops
 4. Rename table dewey_members to members
-5. _Give option to reset password if forgotten_
 6. Allow for a limit on the number of questions on an exam
 7. Make the sass switch actually do something
 8. Create ability to view past enrollments